dylandru/BaseballCV/README.md

 - `pitcher_hitter_catcher.pt`: Trained to detect the pitcher, hitter and catcher from a broadcast feed.
 - `glove_tracking.pt`: Trained to detect and track the catcher's glove, the ball, homeplate, and the pitcher's rubber from a broadcast feed.
 - `ball_trackingv4`: Trained to track ONLY the baseball from pitcher's hand to home plate.

+**Available Florence2 Models**:

+- `florence_ball_tracking`: Trained to track the baseball from pitcher's hand to home plate among other VLM tasks.

 **Downloading Models**: